Marketing strategy: Porter approach

 According to Porter, these strategies are mutually exclusive and the firm must select one approach to the exclusion of all others.
 Firms that try to be all things to all people can present a confusing market position which ultimately leads to below-average returns.
 Any ambiguity about the firm's approach is a recipe for "strategic mediocrity" and any firm that tries to pursue two approaches simultaneously is said to be "stuck in the middle" and destined for failure.

-Porter's approach was the dominant paradigm throughout the 1980s.
-However, the approach has attracted considerable criticism.
+Porter's approach was the dominant paradigm throughout the 1980s, allowing others who sought to formulate strategy within their business model to follow his (at the time) best division of the ways in which to target the market.
+This only lasted a little while though, as Porter's approach began receiving a good amount of criticism mainly due to its simplicity; which is part of what made his approach so popular.
 One important criticism is that it is possible to identify successful companies that pursue a hybrid strategy – such as low-cost positions and differentiated positions simultaneously.
 Toyota is a classic example of this hybrid approach.
 Other scholars point to the simplistic nature of the analysis and the overly prescriptive nature of the strategic choices which limits strategies to just three options.
 Yet others point to research showing that many practitioners find the approach to be overly theoretical and not applicable to their business.

 Resource-based view (RBV)

 During the 1990s, the resource-based view (also known as the resource-advantage theory) of the firm became the dominant paradigm.
 It is an interdisciplinary approach that represents a substantial shift in thinking.
 It focuses attention on an organization's internal resources as a means of organizing processes and obtaining a competitive advantage.
 The resource-based view suggests that organizations must develop unique, firm-specific core competencies that will allow them to outperform competitors by doing things differently and in a superior manner.

 Barney stated that for resources to hold potential as sources of sustainable competitive advantage, they should be valuable, rare, and imperfectly imitable.
 A key insight arising from the resource-based view is that not all resources are of equal importance nor possess the potential to become a source of sustainable competitive advantage.
 The sustainability of any competitive advantage depends on the extent to which resources can be imitated or substituted.
 Barney and others point out that understanding the causal relationship between the sources of advantage and successful strategies can be very difficult in practice.
-Barney uses the term "causally ambiguous" which he describes as a situation when "the link between the resources controlled by the firm and the firm's sustained competitive advantage is not understood or understood only very imperfectly".
+Barney calls the situation where there is a connection to a firm's organized materials and when their continued competitive advantage is only partially comprehended as "casually ambiguous".
 Thus, a great deal of managerial effort must be invested in identifying, understanding, and classifying core competencies.
 In addition, management must invest in organizational learning to develop and maintain key resources and competencies.